 On Jan.
 20, 2021 the Detroit Lions named Dan Campbell the franchise's new head coach.

-Campbell possesses 23 years of NFL experience, including 12 years as a coach and 11 as a player.
-In his first year as the Lions' head coach, Campbell helped instill a new culture built on grit, conviction and collaboration on and off the field.
-Upon arrival, Campbell assembled a proven coaching staff that included several former NFL players that brought a wealth of knowledge and passion to Detroit's roster.
+Campbell possesses 26 years of NFL experience, including 15 years as a coach and 11 as a player.
+Since his first year as the Lions' head coach, Campbell has helped instill a new culture built on grit, conviction and collaboration on and off the field.
+Upon arrival, Campbell assembled a proven coaching staff comprised of several former NFL players that have brought a wealth of knowledge and passion to Detroit's roster.

-With one of the NFL's youngest rosters in 2021, 85 players saw the field for the Lions last season, tied for the third most in the NFL behind the Jets (87) and Titans (91).
+With one of the NFL's youngest rosters in 2021, 85 players saw the field for the Lions in Campbell's first season at the helm, which tied for the third most in the NFL behind the Jets (87) and Titans (91).
 In 2021, 10 different Lions rookies started a combined 66 games, and the Lions featured at least one rookie player on 100 percent of offensive snaps.
 The leadership from Campbell and the coaching staff resulted in consistent player development, as the Lions finished the season winning three of their final six games of the season – including a 30-12 statement win over the Arizona Cardinals in Week 15 and a 37-30 win over rival Green Bay in Week 18.

 In 2019, Campbell helped coach TE Jared Cook to a Pro Bowl berth in Cook's first season with the Saints.
 Cook established a career-high average for yards per reception (16.4) that season under Campbell, while fellow TE Josh Hill posted a career-high 25 receptions for 226 yards and three touchdowns.
 During the 2017 season, Campbell's group saw three different players make starts at tight end, while still helping produce the NFL's fifth-best rushing offense.